-The August Proposed Regulations provided that, if the IRS determines, in its sole discretion, that a partnership ceases to exist before partnership adjustments take effect, the adjustments must be taken into account by former partners as if a Push-Out Election had been made for the reviewed year.
-For this purpose, the IRS could, but was not required to, determine that a partnership ceased to exist if no business, financial operation, or venture of the partnership continued to be carried on by any of its partners in a partnership (a Section 708(b)(1) Termination), or if the partnership does not have the ability to pay, in full, any amount due under the New Rules for which the partnership is or becomes liable.
-A Section 708(b)(1) Termination presumably would include the partners' sale of 100% of their partnership interests to an unrelated buyer for cash.
-Practitioners were concerned that such broad discretion would make it difficult to predict whether, following various types of sale, merger or other transformative partnership transactions, partners should expect to be subject to a mandatory Push-Out Election or whether they would be free to choose another method under the New Rules.
-In response to this comment, the Regulations provide greater certainty to taxpayers by requiring the IRS to determine that a partnership ceased to exist in the event of a Section 708(b)(1) Termination or if the partnership is unable to pay amounts due under the New Rules.
+The August 2018 proposed regulations provided that if the IRS determines, in its sole discretion, that a partnership ceases to exist before partnership adjustments take effect, the adjustments must be taken into account by former partners as if a push-out election had been made for the reviewed year.
+Under the August proposed regulations, the IRS could, but was not required to, determine that a partnership ceased to exist if no business, financial operation or venture of the partnership continued to be carried on by any of its partners in a partnership - a Section 708(b)(1) termination - or if the partnership does not have the ability to pay, in full, any amount due under the new rules for which the partnership is or becomes liable.
+A Section 708(b)(1) termination presumably would include the partners' sale of 100 percent of their partnership interests to an unrelated buyer for cash.

+Practitioners were concerned that such broad discretion would make it difficult to predict whether, following various types of sale, merger or other transformative partnership transactions, partners should expect to be subject to a mandatory push-out election or whether they would be free to choose another method under the new rules.
+In response to this comment, the regulations provide greater certainty to taxpayers by requiring the IRS to determine that a partnership ceased to exist in the event of a Section 708(b)(1) termination or if the partnership is unable to pay amounts due under the new rules.
 The IRS would retain complete discretion in other situations, however, including the partners' sale of all or substantially all of their partnership interests.